American espionage in China: Activities in the People's Republic of China

-1951
+1950s

+Third Force

 In order to open a second front in the Korean War, CIA officers decided to rely upon a second plan.
 CIA operators were fearful of Mao Zedong's entry into the war and estimated that a substantial amount of Kuomintang Nationalist guerillas were available to work with the agency.
 They also estimated that Muslim horsemen led by Ma Bufang would be willing to launch attacks against China in its western regions.
 When both of these efforts proved to be overly projected in terms of success and strategic actualities, the U.S., convinced that a third force was available within China, decided to invest resources into securing such a force to its efforts.
 In order to facilitate resistance against China's involvement in Korea, the CIA invested over $100 million in buying weapons that would be used by "third force" guerillas in China.
 The Agency scarcely could find any anti-Mao sentiment within their contacts, however, with the only signs of life being a group of refugees in Okinawa, invariably proven to be a group more interested in obtaining their own goals than in truly assisting the United States.